Stability and Generalization of Bilevel Programming in Hyperparameter Optimization: Introduction

 Though various methods~\cite{hutter2015beyond} have been developed to solve HO (See Section~\ref{sec:related_work} for a comprehensive review), the \emph{bilevel programming} (BP)~\cite{colson2007overview,pedregosa2016hyperparameter,franceschi2018bilevel} framework is a natural solution and has achieved excellent performance in practice~\cite{liu2018darts}.
 BP consists of two nested search problems: in the inner level, it seeks the best hypothesis (e.g., a prediction model) on the training set given a specific configuration of the hyperparameter (e.g., the model architectures), while in the outer level, it seeks the hyperparameter (and its associated hypothesis) that results in the best hypothesis in terms of the error on the validation set.

 Generally, it is hard to solve the BP problem exactly, and several approximate algorithms have been developed in previous work.
-As a classical approach, \emph{Cross-validation} (CV) can be viewed as an approximation method.
+As a classical approach, \emph{Cross-validation} (CV)\footnote{While CV can refer to a general class of approaches by splitting a training set and a validation set, we focus on grid search and random search and denote the two methods as CV collectively.} can be viewed as an approximation method.
 It obtains a finite set of hyperparameters via grid search~\cite{mohri2018foundations} or random search~\cite{bergstra2012random} as well as a set of the corresponding hypothesises trained in the inner level, and selects the best hyperparameter-hypothesis pair according to the validation error.
 CV is well understood in theory~\cite{mohri2018foundations,shalev2014understanding} but suffers from the issue of scalability~\cite{franceschi2018bilevel}.
 Recently, alternative algorithms~\cite{franceschi2017forward,franceschi2018bilevel,fu2016drmad,maclaurin2015gradient,shaban2019truncated} based on \emph{unrolled differentiation} (UD) have shown promise on tuning up to millions of hyperparameters.
 In contrast to CV, UD exploits the validation data more aggressively: it optimizes the validation error directly via (stochastic) gradient descent in the space of the hyperparameters, and the gradient is obtained by finite steps of unrolling in the inner level.

 Though promising, previous theoretical work~\cite{franceschi2018bilevel,wu2018understanding,shaban2019truncated} of UD mainly focuses on the optimization, while leaving its generalization analysis largely open.
-To take a step towards solving it, this paper attempts to answer the following questions rigorously: \begin{itemize} \item \emph{Can we obtain certain learning guarantees for UD and insights to improve it?} \item \emph{When should we prefer UD over classical approaches like CV in a theoretical perspective?} \end{itemize}
+This paper takes a first step towards solving it and aiming to answer the following questions rigorously: \begin{itemize} \item \emph{Can we obtain certain learning guarantees for UD and insights to improve it?} \item \emph{When should we prefer UD over classical approaches like CV in a theoretical perspective?} \end{itemize}

-A main contribution of the paper is presenting a notion of \emph{uniformly stable on validation (in expectation)} and an expectation bound of UD algorithms (with stochastic gradient descent in the outer level) on the validation data as follows:
+Our first main contribution is to present a notion of \emph{uniformly stable on validation (in expectation)} and an expectation bound of UD algorithms (with stochastic gradient descent in the outer level) on the validation data as follows: